cosmex-official/rest-api/source/index.html.md

 # Introduction

-Welcome to the CoinDCX API!
+Welcome to the COSMEX API!
 <aside class="notice">The base URL for the API calls is `https://api.cosmex.com`, base URL for some public endpoint is `https://public.cosmex.com`.
 However, it will only be used where it is exclusively mentioned in the documentation. </aside>

 You can get your API key and Secret as follows
 <ul>
-  <li>Go to your CoinDCX profile section</li>
+  <li>Go to your COSMEX profile section</li>
   <li>Click `Access API dashboard`</li>
   <li>Click Create API key button and follow the process of verifications</li>
 </ul>